sigsep/sigsep-mus-db/README.md

 ## Download Dataset

-_MUSDB18_ can automatically download and use 7 seconds previews for easy and quick access or prototyping.
-However, the full dataset need to be downloaded [via Zenodo](https://sigsep.github.io/musdb).
+_MUSDB18_ automatically downloads and use 7 seconds previews for easy and quick access or prototyping.
+The full dataset, however need to be downloaded [via Zenodo](https://sigsep.github.io/musdb).

 ## Installation